MDMC.trajectory_analysis.observables package

 Parameters:

-• positions (numpy.ndarray) – An array of atomic positions for which the reciprocal space number density should be calculated
+• positions (numpy.ndarray) – An array of atomic positions for which the reciprocal space number density should be calculated.

-• Q_vectors (list) – A list of one or more Q vectors with the same Q value
+• Q_vectors (list) – A list of one or more Q vectors with the same Q value.

-A generator for the reciprocal space number density for each Q-vector.
+np.ndarray – Reciprocal space number density for each Q-vector.

 MDMC.trajectory_analysis.observables.fqt.get_point_group(dimensions: ndarray) str[source]

-Gets the Hermann-Mauguin point group for the universe.
 Currently, MDMC can only create universes with mutually orthogonal sides, so this method can only produce cubic, tetragonal, or orthorhombic universe point groups.

 Parameters: